magicblock-labs/private-payments-demo/README.md

-# Private Payments
+# Private Payments on Private Epehmeral Rollups (PER)

-A simple payment app that works in a Private Ephemeral Rollup.
+A simple payment app that works on Solana with Private Ephemeral Rollup (PER).

 ## Summary